 - Limitations:

-- Negative indexes and empty segments are rejected at construction time (string parser or programmatic API).
+- Negative indexes, leading-zero indexes except `[0]`, indexes larger than `PHP_INT_MAX`, and empty segments are rejected at construction time (string parser or programmatic API).

-- Path does not marshal attribute values; combine evaluated expressions with your own DynamoDB encoder.
+- Attribute/path helpers do not marshal attribute values; combine evaluated expressions with your own DynamoDB encoder.

 Key